13204942/ShareBooksClub/README.md

-# ReadingClub
+# ShareBooksClub
-ReadingClub is a social app for people who wants to share books with others
+ShareBooksClub is a social app for people who wants to share books with others

 Start MongoDB first: